Business Insurance

 Question: Employer offers health plan coverage effective date of hire, with a 30-day election window from the date of hire.
 Can the employer change the new-hire election period to 60 days from the date of hire?

 The employer has full control of determining the new hire election period set forth in the Section 125 cafeteria plan, within any limitations imposed by the insurance carrier (or stop-loss provider if self-insured).
 However, a key consideration in that decision will be when they want the new hire’s election to be effective.
 If they want to continue offering new hire coverage that has retroactive effect back to the date of hire, they will likely want to keep the 30-day window for new hires.
 There is a general rule in Section 125 (which governs all employees’ pre-tax premium elections) that all elections must be made on a prospective basis.
 There are two primary exceptions to that general rule that permit retroactive pre-tax payment for coverage.
 One is for retroactive coverage to the date of birth, adoption, or placement for adoption for a new child (see our post detailing HIPAA special enrollment events for more details).
 The other exception is for retroactive coverage to the date of hire.
-The new hire exception provides that a Section 125 election may be retroactive to the date of hire as long as it is made .
+The new hire exception provides that a Section 125 election may be retroactive to the date of hire as long as it is made within 30 days of the date of hire.
 This is why many plans are structured to incorporate that provision by design.
 The result is that if you changed the new hire election period to 60 days, there would be no option for new hires to pay for the period of coverage prior to the date of the election (i.e., back to the date of hire) on a pre-tax basis.

 That means one of the following would have to occur with a 60-day new hire election window: